 Saturday, 25 Apr, 2.00pm – 4.00pm | Possibility Room, Level 5 | Speaker: Associate Professor Victor R Savage

 Over the last 190 years of Singapore’s history, the city-state landscapes have undergone tremendous changes and transformations.
-This talk by Associate Professor Victor R. Savage from the National University of Singapore’s Department of Geography, provides a glimpse into Singapore’s past and current landscapes and their implications in the imageability and legibility of Singapore to residents and tourists alike.
+This talk by Associate Professor Victor R Savage provides a glimpse of the Singapore landscapes of yesterday and today and its implications in the imageability and legibility of Singapore to residents and tourists alike.

 Saturday, 16 May, 2.00pm – 4.00pm | Possibility Room, Level 5 | Speaker: Mr Daniel Leong

 To fit various land uses into Singapore’s limited terrain, the nations’ planners use a comprehensive framework that provides an integrated approach to sustainable development.
 Tools developed based on Geographic Information Systems (GIS) help enhance and plan for the needs of the current and future generations of Singaporeans.
 Daniel Leong shares how these GIS tools can help to create a vibrant and sustainable city of distinction.

 The programmes are limited to 120 participants, on a first-come-first-served basis.Admission is free.
 Please visit www.nlb.gov.sg/golibrary or scan the QR code to register.

 Promenade, Level 10 | Visit www.iremember.sg for details on these upcoming projects.

 The following projects from the iremembersg Fund have been organisedin conjunction with Geo|Graphic.

 Points of Departure |by Juria Toramae & Jerome Lim